Ride the Pink Horse: Plot

-Retz meets Gagin and "officially" asks for the evidence, which Gagin refuses to hand over.
-Gagin takes Pila to lunch and they are interrupted by the arrival of Marjorie Lundeen.
-She lays out a scheme for how to shake down Frank Hugo for even more money, but Gagin does not go along with Marjorie's plan.
+Retz "officially" asks Gagin for the evidence, which Gagin refuses to hand over.
+Gagin takes Pila to lunch but they are interrupted by the arrival of Marjorie Lundeen.
+She proposes a scheme to shake down Frank Hugo for even more money, but Gagin does not go along with Marjorie's plan.

 After the lunch, Gagin returns to the bus depot where he retrieves the check and follows the fiesta crowd to the Tip Top Cafe.
-He meets with Hugo, who is having dinner with his associates.
-Hugo tells Gagin that the bank messenger with the money will be late.
-Marjorie invites Gagin to dance with her, and in order to not be seen by Hugo, she walks Gagin outside to a dark alley.
-There, she tells him that there is no messenger, but someone else.
-The response to Gagin's query as to who is coming is two toughs who jump him.
-In the ensuing fight, one of them stabs Gagin in the right shoulder with a knife.
+He meets with Hugo, who tells Gagin the bank messenger with the money will be late.
+Marjorie invites Gagin to dance with her.
+To avoid being seen by Hugo, they go outside to a dark alley. where she tells Gagin there is no messenger.
+Two toughs jump Gagin, one of them stabbing Gagin in the shoulder with a knife.
 Retz finds the two toughs in the alley, one dead and one with a broken arm, and confronts Hugo at the dining table.
-While the police search the area, Pila finds Gagin in the bushes, pulls the knife out of his back, and together they make their way back to Pancho and the merry-go-round.
+Pila finds Gagin in the bushes, pulls the knife out of his back, and together they make their way back to Pancho and the merry-go-round.

-Two toughs come to the tiovivo.
-With Gagin hidden in one of the seats by Pila, and children riding the carousel, the toughs proceed to severely beat Pancho, who does not divulge the presence of Gagin.
-Gagin, whose health and mental state are failing, agrees to go with Pila back by bus to her village of San Melo.
-While they are waiting in the Tres Violetas, Gagin gives the check to Pila, who hides it in her bustier.
+Two more toughs come to the tiovivo.
+With Gagin hidden in one of the seats and children riding the carousel, the toughs severely beat Pancho, who does not betray Gagin.
+Gagin, suffering from his wound, agrees to go with Pila back by bus to her village of San Melo.
+He gives the check to Pila.
 They are found by Locke and Marjorie Lundeen.
-When Locke approaches the now passed out Gagin, Pila hits him with a bottle and they make their escape, leaving Marjorie to find Locke lying on the floor the cantina.
+When Locke approaches the now passed out Gagin, Pila hits him with a bottle and they make their escape, leaving Marjorie to find Locke lying on the floor of the cantina.

-Gagin makes his way back to the La Fonda Hotel, where Pila finds him outside room 315.
-The door is opened by one of Hugo's toughs and the duo is brought into the room, where Frank Hugo, Marjorie Lundeen, Jonathan, and the two toughs are present.
+Gagin returns to the La Fonda Hotel, where Pila finds him outside Hugo'sroom.
+One of Hugo's toughs brings them into the room, where Frank Hugo, Marjorie Lundeen, and Jonathan.
 Hugo begins to question the now incoherent Gagin, who does not remember where the check is.
-He is beaten by one of the toughs, who then proceed to also beat Pila.
+He is beaten by one of the toughs, who also beat Pila.
 Retz arrives, disarms the toughs, breaks Hugo's hearing aid, and ultimately gets the check from Gagin.